zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus.md

 ### Version 2.5 (updated on Sept 24, 2015)

-Add point import/export function to Standard Edition (Hot)
+<a href="#p1">Add point import/export function to Standard Edition</a>

-Allow customers to set coupon code & url by themselves (Refer Friend plugin) (Hot)
+Allow customers to set coupon code & url by themselves (Refer Friend plugin)

-Set specific products to be purchased by points only (Rule plugin) (Hot)
+Set specific products to be purchased by points only (Rule plugin)

-Reward customers for their sharing on Pinterest (Behavior plugin) (Hot)
+Reward customers for their sharing on Pinterest (Behavior plugin)

-Allow showing earning rules on Shopping Cart page (Rule plugin)
+<a href="#p2">Allow showing earning rules on Shopping Cart page (Rule plugin)</a>

 Allow customers to auto join different loyalty groups (Loyalty Level plugin)

 Optimize backend configuration for quick & easy-to-understand settings

 ----------------------------
 **_Confidential Information Notice_**